Scottish Young Greens: Student politics

-Scottish Young Greens have also had a certain amount of success in student politics.
-Former Rector of the University of Edinburgh Peter McColl was Convener of the Young Greens between 2008 and 2010, and the Scottish Young Greens led the successful election campaign of Mark Ballard as Rector of Edinburgh University.
 A number of current and former Presidents and Vice Presidents of students' associations including UWS Students' Union, Stirling Students' Union, Edinburgh University Students' Association, Aberdeen University Students' Association and Glasgow University SRC have been Young Greens.

 The 2004–2005 Deputy President of NUS Scotland, Phyl Meyer, was also a Young Green, as was 2011–2013 NUS Scotland President Robin Parker.
 In 2022, Ellie Gomersall became the first incumbent Co-Convenor of the Scottish Young Greens to be elected NUS Scotland President when she was elected for a two-year term.

-A number of Scottish Young Greens members have been Members of the Scottish Youth Parliament, including James Smyth and Ross Greer (2011–2013), and former Chair of the Scottish Youth Parliament, Jack Dudgeon (2019–2020).